rks101/eglinux/README.md

 $ getpcaps PID
 ```

-When asked the man (man capabilities), got this reply :)
+When asked, the man (man capabilities), got this reply :)
 ```
   For  the purpose of performing permission checks, traditional UNIX implementations distinguish two categories of processes:
   privileged processes (whose effective user ID is 0, referred to as superuser or root), and unprivileged processes (whose